-This delicious Black-Eyed Pea Soup also has sausage and bell peppers and this soup is sure to bring you luck!
-And the soup has a generous amount of sausage and peppers so it’s fairly low in net carbs, but see suggestions for an even lower-carb version.
+My Black-Eyed Pea Soup also has sausage and bell peppers and I hope this tasty soup recipe will bring you good luck!
+And with a generous amount of sausage and peppers it’s fairly low in net carbs, but see suggestions for an even lower-carb version.

-PIN Lucky Black-Eyed Pea Soup to try it later!
+PIN the Black-Eyed Pea Soup to try it later!

 Lucky Black-Eyed Pea Soup in bowl